warren-bank/fork-Xanado/README.md

 This not-for-profit project is not associated with any of the owners of the aforementioned brands.

+## Privacy

+Xanado is hosted on your own server and doesn't store any information about you anywhere else.
+The standalone version hosted on github doesn't store any information either.
+If you suspect otherwise, please get in touch because that would be a bug!

 ## CODE COPYRIGHT AND LICENSE

 The current code was written by Crawford Currie and is